garosan/solidity_notes/rare_skills/beginner_solidity_tutorial/24_emitting_events.md

 General rule of thumb: **If a function causes a state change, it should be logged**.

 Why log things?
-Isn’t it the case that the blockchain already immutably stores every transaction?
+Isn't it the case that the blockchain already immutably stores every transaction?

 That's true.
 But logging certain kinds of events helps us find events (transactions) that we are looking for much faster and in a more organized fashion.